RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to be able to know what vinyl I have collected over the years

 * **Plan**
+Maybe it's just me that has an issue with keeping track of my vinyl but I know I have mates that are like me.
+Vinyl everywhere and they generally don't know how many they have, what genre they are or what year they came out.
+I have seen some really well organised vinyl but these were basically like alphabetically but by genre.
+I just want the user to have a simple database of all their vinyl, that they can call upon using my application.
+The hard part is adding all the vinyl at the start but once it's done .... it's done !
+I wish there was an easier way like scanning the barcode or something but some of these vinyls are pretty oldish and I honestlty don't kmnow if the barcode would work or not.
+I'm now kinda intrigued to see if it would work anyway for possible a future add on :) I'll come back to that one and let you know sure !
+The point being that I want the user to be able to add, delete, lookup and edit any of their own personal vinyl collection as and when required.
+The database will store the name, the artist, the genre, the label, a brief description and the release year.
+I may add admin access where they can add new catagories to the databases and edit user profiles etc. You may wonder why a user can't do this for themselves but
+I just want the admin to do it for the purposes of this project.
+In production, you could write the code to allow a user the ability to add an extra 3 personal database fields with a certain amount of characters per field, make it a little more personal to the user :)
+Anyway, it's a simple database that the user can salivate over anytime or anywhere .... as long as they have a computer or mobile device ... with internet of course ha ha !

 * **Implementation**